wtp43/obsidian-vault/Revision Feb 2024.md

 - Floyd's Algorithm (Tortoise and Hare) to find start of cycle
 - Hare initially travels twice as fast a Tortoise
-- Stop meeting point
+- Stop at meeting point
-- Start tortoise at starting position and hare at meeting point while moving at the same speed
+- Reset tortoise to starting position while hare stays at meeting point.
+Move both until at same speed until they meet again (at the entrance of the cycle)

 ### Deletion node (Recursive/Iterative)